methane/methane.github.io-src/content/posts/reduce-allocation-in-go-code.md

 Last two allocation is: (1) Make scratchpad buffer for interpolate, and (2) convert it to string.

 I can remove them by create MySQL packet directly.
-But it breaks separation of packet layer and higher layer.
-So I didn't it.
+But it may breaks separation of packet layer and higher layer.
+So I didn't it for now.

 Instead, I borrowed send/receive buffer and use it as scratchpad buffer.
 It reduces one allocation.